firbolg/LC_ORCID/episodes/01-create-ORCID.md

 ## What is an ORCID?

 ORCID stands for Open Researcher and Contributor ID.
 It is a 16-digit unique identifier for scholarly authors.
-You can think of it as an online curriculum vitae.
+You can think of it as similar to an online curriculum vitae.
 It can be very helpful for:

 * Disambiguation of authors with similar names